particle-iot/docs/src/content/getting-started/billing/data-operations.md

 - Webhooks and server-sent-events (SSE) themselves do not count against your Data Operations limit, but the triggering event or response could
 - Particle cloud API calls do not count against your Data Operations limit

 <sup>1</sup>You will receive warnings by email, and as a pop-up and in the [**Billing & Usage**](https://console.particle.io/billing) tab in the console at 70%, 90%, and 100% of the allowable data operations.
-In the Free Plan you will have an opportunity to upgrade to the Growth Plan.
-In the Growth Plan, additional blocks can be added to allow for more data operations.
+In the Free Plan you will have an opportunity to upgrade to the Basic plan.
+In the Basic plan, additional blocks can be added to allow for more data operations.
 {{!-- END shared-blurb --}}

 {{> dataoperationscalc}}

 ## Blocks

-Blocks are a maximum number of Data Operations and devices per month in the Growth plan:
+Blocks are a maximum number of Data Operations and devices per month in the Basic plan:

-- Up to {{growthTierDataOperationsUnit}} Data Operations ({{growthTierDataOperationsComma}}) per month
+- Up to {{basicTierDataOperationsUnit}} Data Operations ({{basicTierDataOperationsComma}}) per month
-- Up to {{growthTierDevices}} devices
+- Up to {{basicTierDevices}} devices
-- Up to {{growthTierDataOperationsCellularData}} of cellular data per month, pooled across all devices, for each block purchased
+- Up to {{basicTierDataOperationsCellularData}} of cellular data per month, pooled across all devices, for each block purchased
 - Price varies for Wi-Fi, Cellular, and Tracker
 - Add as many blocks are you need

-For example, if you have 150 devices you will need 2 blocks, even if your Data Operations do not yet exceed {{growthTierDataOperationsUnit}}.
+For example, if you have 150 devices you will need 2 blocks, even if your Data Operations do not yet exceed {{basicTierDataOperationsUnit}}.

 Likewise, if you are using a million Data Operations per month, you will need 2 blocks, even of you have fewer than 100 devices.